Croatia Travel Information

 The official language is Croatian.

-The medical facilities and care in Croatia is fairly good, with free emergency medical care available to EU citizens with a European Health Insurance Card (EHIC), though some medicines are in short supply in public facilities.
-Non-EU nationals are advised to invest in comprehensive health insurance and those who need particular medications should take the supply needed for the duration of their stay with them, with a doctor's letter on hand to get them through customs.
+No vaccinations are required.
+The medical facilities and care in Croatia are fairly good, with free emergency medical care available to EU citizens with a European Health Insurance Card (EHIC).
+Some medicines are in short supply in public facilities.
+Non-EU nationals are advised to invest in comprehensive travel insurance and those who need particular medications should take the supply needed for the duration of their stay with them, with a doctor's letter on hand to get them through customs.

 In tourist or upmarket restaurants a tip of 10 percent will be appreciated, but otherwise it is usual to just round up the bill if the service has been good, unless a service charge has already been added.
 Tour guides expect to be tipped.
 Most other services receive a small tip by rounding up the bill.